Choosing Spectator Binoculars: A Buying Guide

 Watch Your Brand

 A well-designed and built binocular is critical for spectators, regardless of price range or use.
 Stick to the high-end brand names to get an idea of what's out there and acquaint yourself with the important specifications so you know what to expect from your selected price range.
-Start with a few brands to compare like Leica, Zeiss, Swarovski, Vortex, and Leupold.
+Start with a few brands to compare like Steiner, Vortex, Bushnell, and Celestron.
 These well-known binocs are great, but we fully endorse any brand represented on our spectator binoculars page.

 Compare objective lens sizes, field of view, weight, and eye relief, especially if you wear glasses.
 Our spectator binocular top picks feature ideal combinations of these traits designed to boost views and reduce eye fatigue.
 When choosing spectator binoculars, look for sizes in the range of 8x42, 10x42, 10x50, and compact wide-angle units depending on the size and weight you prefer.